 Anne Frank Museum

-The good thing about our hotel was we were able to visit spots on our way to the heart of the city.
+The good thing about our hotel was that we were able to visit spots on our way to the heart of the city.
 We stopped by Dam Square to take tourist pics with Madame Tussauds and the Royal Palace of Amsterdam ✌🏻

 Friday night we headed back out to the club to see Jordan Suckley and Factor B at Luminosity Trance Gathering.
 We split another space cake between us but all the marijuana was on my half so I ended up having a second trip within 12 hours 😵😂 When in Amsterdam, am I right?

 This man was singing and playing his trumpet on his little boat, passing around a shoe for change.
 We found it so cool how the shoe-on-a-stick was long enough to reach us from the bridge.